gtk-rs/gir/book/src/tutorial/finding_gir_files.md

 If your library depends on GTK libraries, the recommended way to get the `.gir` files for them is to add the [gir-files repo](https://github.com/gtk-rs/gir-files) as a submodule as well.
 It's the recommended way, because some of the `.gir` files included in the libraries are invalid (missing or invalid annotations for example).
 These errors are already fixed in the gir files from the repo.
-Otherwise you could use the above mentioned methods to find the files and run the [script](https://github.com/gtk-rs/gir-files/blob/master/fix.sh) to fix the `.gir` files available in the gir-files repository (and only them!).
+Otherwise you could use the above-mentioned methods to find the files and run the [script](https://github.com/gtk-rs/gir-files/blob/master/fix.sh) to fix the `.gir` files available in the gir-files repository (and only them!).
 You can run it like this (at the same level of the `.gir` files you want to patch):

 ```sh